Oranges Are Not the Only Fruit by author Jeanette Winterson

 Oranges Are Not the Only Fruit is the first novel of Jeanette Winterson.
 If you are unfamiliar with her work I strongly suggest you read Written on the Body or Sexing the Cherry.
 Both are absolutely brilliant and where I started with my love for this amazing author.

-The government mandates that she attend public school and her mother agrees only to avoid being arrested or having Jeanette taken away from her.
+The story begins when the government mandates that Jeanette attend public school and her mother agrees only to avoid being arrested or having Jeanette taken away from her.

 A health problem causes Jeanette to go temporarily deaf and nobody in her family cares.
 They consider her to be full of the holy spirit and don’t question her unusual behavior.
 It isn’t until she tells a teacher at school that she is provided with any treatment.